-As it should be, a visit to the doctor is all about you.
+As it should be, a visit to the doctor is all about you, when the physician leads the question-asking.
 “Doctor’s Office” turns the tables so we can get to know our Baylor Scott & White Health doctors better — as people.

 About the doctor

 Giuliano Testa, MD, FACS, MBA, is chief of abdominal transplant at Annette C. and Harold C. Simmons Transplant Institute at Baylor University Medical Center.
 He was honored as one of the TIME 100 Most Influential People of 2018, and as one of the magazine’s first Health Care 50 for “innovating fertility.”

 The usual way — I made an appointment.
 I had an “in” as we both work for Baylor Scott & White and he’d recently contacted our team about some things he’s championing and was hoping to share with employees.
 I thought I could meet him, find out what cool stuff he’s up to and hope to convince him to participate in “Doctor’s Office” as its first featured physician.